 Watching Goku destroy the Red Ribbon Army with all their planes and tanks with nothing but his Power Pole to awesome music deserved to be mentioned.
 Also, in the movie, Goku fires his first Kamehameha and took out the Red Ribbon Army navy.

-Earlier in the series, Goku's transformation into Great Ape is mostly seen as scary moment.
-But it's more of awesome than scary when he transformed into Golden Great Ape.
+Earlier in the series, Goku's transformation into a Great Ape is mostly seen asa scary moment.
+But it's more of awesome than scary when he transformed into a Golden Great Ape.

 Not related to fighting, Goku hand-picked the new Guardian of the Earth, god in the Japanese version, after Piccolo and Kami merged who brought the Dragon Balls back to life.
-Although he wasn't the one to beat Cell, at least not directly, he set systems in place that would keep the main timeline from ending up like Future Trunks' time.
+Although he wasn't the one to beat Cell, at least not directly, he ensured that the main timeline won't end up like Future Trunks' timeline did.

 If you think about it, Goku is the only character who is never outright killed in the series.
 Both times he was killed, he died on his own terms by sacrificing himself.
 It literally shows that Goku does not die unless he wants to.